2014 Pilger tornado family: Aftermath

 75% of Pilger was heavily damaged or destroyed by the tornado.
 Governor of Nebraska, Dave Heineman, declared a state of emergency for Pilger and the areas around the village and the National Guard came in to assist with emergency respondents, a shelter was opened up in Wisner-Pilger High School in Wisner.
 Governor Dave Heineman would later tour the village two days after the tornado.
-The village of Pilger were award $5.6 million in federal grant from Federal Emergency Management Agency (FEMA).American musician, Bret Michaels and his band drove to the village of Pilger on June 23, to assist with the clean up effort and help rebuild.
+The village of Pilger was given $5.6 million in federal grant from Federal Emergency Management Agency (FEMA).
+American musician, Bret Michaels and his band drove to the village of Pilger on June 23, to assist with the clean up effort and help rebuild.
 United Way opened up funding for Pilger for relief efforts.

 LCMS Disaster Response donated $110,000 to St. John and other churches affected by the tornado, a year after it was destroyed, the St John Lutheran Church was rebuilt.
 Matthew 25: Ministries went to the village of Pilger and the surrounding areas to help with tornado relief donating products like tarps, blankets, etc. All Hands and Hearts spent few weeks and they coordinated 2,943 volunteers to help remove debris.
 In total, 18,000 volunteers came to Pilger and Stanton County to help with relief and the volunteers stayed for a few days.
 The Salvation Army's Emergency Disaster Services mobilized their teams in Pilger to provide food, water, and spiritual support to victims of the twin tornadoes and first responders.
 Volunteers from Tyson Foods arrived in Pilger to serve more than 17,000 meals to survivors of the tornado and relief workers.

 Pilger was getting a lot of help but other areas that got hit by the violent tornadoes like Cuming and Wayne counties didn't receive as much help with Wakefield only getting eight volunteers while Pilger received thousands of volunteers to help with the relief for the village, and the agricultural areas near Wakefield needs more volunteer to clean up the field from all the debris the tornado left.

 Multiple damaged structures were bulldozed and construction projects were placed to rebuild; the bank that was destroyed in Pilger announced that it will rebuilt.
 After the tornado, the population of Pilger dropped from 352 people to 240.

 Case studies

-The two tornadoes seen north of Pilger.
+Forward speed analysis

-Storm chasers Hank Schyma - better known as Pecos Hank - Dr. Anton Seimon, Dr. Tracey Seimon, and Skip Talbot collaborated with a group of researchers to study the forward-moving speed of the Pilger tornado as it was roping out and interacting with the Wakefield tornado through a Fujiwara effect.
+Storm chasers Hank Schyma (known online as Pecos Hank), Dr. Anton Seimon, Dr. Tracey Seimon, and Skip Talbot collaborated with a group of researchers to study the forward-moving speed of the Pilger tornado as it was roping out and interacting with the Wakefield tornado through a Fujiwara effect.
 Their findings suggested that the Pilger tornado achieved a record-setting forward motion of 94.6 mph.
 However, this forward ground speed has not been officially recognized by the National Weather Service.'